YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 the tests with a test descriptor.
 During test development, you’ll probably execute each test from the Arrow command line.
 However, once you have created tests to validate your module, you need a way to organize and factorize the tests.
+The test descriptor will also help you run batch tests to reduce the number of test commands.

 .. _06_arrow_descriptor-context: